cpswarm/GazeboSimulationManager/example/README.md

         launch_SM.sh                   -- Script for launching the simulation manager ws/
-            build.sh                   -- Script for compiling the ros simulation src/
+            build.sh                   -- Script for compiling the ros simulation global_variables.env       -- Configuration file for defining the global variables in simulation src/
                 Ros-package-name/      -- Please put your Ros packages in this src folder
 ```